Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/stick_seat.md

 ### Trim Hat

-A Trim Control is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axis.
+A Trim Control (1) is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axis.

 ### Trigger and Bomb Button

-Weapons are deliverable through both a 2-stage Trigger (for air-to-air missiles and the gun) and a Bomb Release Button.
+Weapons are deliverable through both a 2-stage Trigger (3) (for air-to-air missiles and the gun) and a Bomb Release Button (2).

 The first stage of the trigger activates the gun camera for recording forward footage.

 ### Air Refueling Release Button

-Unique to the front cockpit control stick is the Air Refueling Release Button located on the left side of the stick.
+Unique to the front cockpit control stick is the Air Refueling Release Button (4) located on the left side of the stick.
 It is a dual-role control that performs the boom disconnect function its name implies, as well as a number of weapon selection functions.